litedesk/litedesk-webserver-provision/README.md

 # How to get the code running on your local machine

  0. Clone this repo.
-This is will be $PROJECT_ROOT.
+This will be $PROJECT_ROOT.
  1. Create virtualenv: I usually just use "`virtualenv .`" in the
  $PROJECT_ROOT folder.
 The folders created by the virtualenv are already on .gitignore, so there is no problem.